Insurance Bad Faith Attorney in Charleston

-Mark Troy spent years working for the West Virginia Insurance Commission.
-He has seen first-hand the tactics used by insurance companies to delay, devalue or outright deny valid claims.
+Attorney Mark Troy spent years working for the West Virginia Insurance Commission.
+He has seen first-hand the tactics used by insurance companies to delay, devalue, or deny valid claims.
 This experience gives him a unique insight into policy disputes and how to build successful insurance bad faith claims.

 What Is Insurance Bad Faith?

 Not every denied insurance claim constitutes bad faith.
-Determining bad faith requires the knowledge, skills and resources of an experienced attorney who is adept at insurance laws, regulations and claim practices.
-As a former hearing examiner for the West Virginia Insurance Commission, attorney Mark Troy has extensive front-line experience in a wide range of insurance matters.
-Contact Troy Law Firm, PLLC, for a free review of your case.
+Determining bad faith requires the knowledge, skills, and resources of an experienced attorney who is adept at insurance laws, regulations, and claim practices.
+As a former hearing examiner for the West Virginia Insurance Commission, Attorney Mark Troy has extensive front-line experience in a wide range of insurance matters.

 Common Examples of Bad Faith Insurance

 A certain amount of back-and-forth negotiations between you and your insurance adjuster is usually normal.
-However, if your insurer devalues, delays or denies your claim unfairly or without providing any type of reason or justification, you may have grounds for suing the insurance company for bad faith.
+However, if your insurer devalues, delays, or denies your claim unfairly or without providing any type of reason or justification, you may have grounds to sue the insurance company for bad faith.

 - Failure to promptly investigate a claim

 - Failing to promptly or thoroughly investigate a claim

 - Breach of duty under insurance contract

 - Refusal to settle a case or reimburse loss